HibiscusDao/Documentation/Readme.md

 # Solution = A New Trustless System

-## We want to create a participant-owned system of producing clothes that uses consensus-driven blockchain technology to verify that products are being made ethically.
+We want to create a participant-owned system of producing clothes that uses consensus-driven blockchain technology to verify that products are being made ethically.

 ![alt text](https://github.com/HibiscusDao/Whitepaper/blob/bc51e8515c00e9cb38e42db919b23ac17e380376/Visuals/Basic_CommunityOwned_System_001.jpg?raw=true)

+## Reinvention of Apparel Production via "Proof of Non-Slave Labor"

+Building this new system will lift up creators and crafters - which can force traditional apparel brands into an "arms race" towards ethical production by driving adoption of a new industry standard of cryptographic verification in the supply chain.

+The traditional system of apparel production is fundamentally exploitative and requires reinvention.
+We view crypto technologies and philosophies, from fractional ownership, to tokenized licenses, to smart contracts, as the best tools for this job.

+Traditional brands benefiting from this status quo of exploitation will never willingly give up their profits for a more ethical alternative.
+We have to disrupt them and build a new system from the ground up.

+With blockchain technology - cloud-based crowdsourced human-rights oracles and "Proof of Location" protocols can validate safe and healthy work places.

+Normalizing use of these human-rights oracles and verification protocols in apparel production would expose corporations for lack of "Proof of Non-Slave Labor".

+### As “Proof of Non-Slave Labor” becomes an industry standard:

+### Corporations who currently have a stranglehold on fashion would be forced to adopt ethical supply chain operations or admit - by omission - to using slave labor.

+To make this a reality we need to research and apply protocols to power fully transparent on-chain apparel production.
+This enables a community owned, transparent, and innovative production process.

+### ON CHAIN SUPPLY NFTS + TRANSACTIONS